ferrous-systems/rust-exercises/exercise-book/src/tcp-server.md

 1. Simply clone the stream. `TcpStream` has a `try_clone()` method.
 This will not clone the stream itself: on the Operating System level there will still be a single connection.
 But from Rust perspective now this underlying OS resource will be represented by two distinct variables.
 2. Use the fact that `Read` and `Write` traits are implemented not only for `TcpStream` but also for `&TcpStream`.
 For example, you can create a pair of `BufReader` and `BufWriter` by passing `&stream` as an argument.

 </details>

-### Troubleshooting I/O operations.
+### Troubleshooting I/O operations

 If you decide to use `BufWriter` to handle writes you may not see any text echoed back in the terminal when using `nc`.
-As the name applies the output is buffered, and you need to explicitly call `flush()` method for text to be send out over TCP socket.
+As the name applies the output is buffered, and you need to explicitly call `flush()` method for text to be send out over the TCP socket.